 "Yeah, she is," Harry said grimly.

-Harry heard the couch springs squeak behind him as he stared at Bellatrix's tiny, cloth visage.
+Harry heard the sofa springs squeak behind him as he stared at Bellatrix's tiny cloth visage.
 Everyone was settling into the drawing room rather than returning to the kitchen; a shadow passed over the tapestry as Scott leaned on the wall next to the window.
 Harry didn't really want to turn around because that would imply he had something to say.
 What could he say?
 He was staggered by one of the worst scenarios they had imagined: a Horcrux in Gringotts.

-"Scott, tell me honestly," he said, studying each dark thread in Bellatrix's eyes.
-"Can you get us into Gringotts?"
+"Scott, tell me honestly," he said, studying each dark thread in Bellatrix's eyes, "can you get us into Gringotts?"